Back

 Parasite Prevention

-Unfortunately, heartworms are as disgusting as their name suggests – long worms that live in your dog's heart!
+Heartworms are long spaghetti-like worms that live in dogs’ hearts.
 The disease caused by heartworm, called dirofilariasis, can be fatal.
-Fortunately, it is easy to prevent.
+Fortunately, it is easy to prevent using monthly products that are readily available and easy to administer.

-Due to the stress exerted on the heart by adult worms, infected animals often show clinical signs of heart disease or heart failure, such as:
+The stress placed on the heart by the adult worms can lead to symptoms of heart disease or heart failure, including:

 • Lethargy